marijnh/Eloquent-JavaScript/08_error.md

 {{index debugging}}

-Once you notice that there is something wrong with your program because it misbehaves or produces errors, the next step is to figure out _what_ the problem is.
+Once you notice there is something wrong with your program because it misbehaves or produces errors, the next step is to figure out _what_ the problem is.